-At June 30, 2022 and 2021, the District reported a liability of \$19,219 and \$28,570 for its proportionate share of the net OPEB liability.
-The net OPEB liability was measured as of June 30, 2021 and 2021 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
+At June 30, 2022, the District reported a liability of \$21,592 for its proportionate share of the net OPEB liability.
+The net OPEB liability was measured as of June 30, 2021 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
 The District's proportion of the net OPEB liability was based on the District's share of covered payroll in the OPEB plan relative to the covered payroll of all participating OPEB employers.
-At June 30, 2021 and 2020 the District's proportion was .034556 and .033964 percent.
+At June 30, 2021, the District's proportion was .038822%, which was an increase of .003044% from its proportion measures as of June 30, 2020.

-For the year ended June 30, 2022 the District recognized OPEB expense of \$2,418.
+For the year ended June 30, 2022 the District recognized OPEB expense of \$3,276.
 At June 30, 2022 the District reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources: